ABT Framework Student Resource Page Round 40 – Emory

 Contradiction: The second of the 3 forces of Narrative (Agreement, Contradiction, Consequence).
 The Contradiction is the statement of the problem.
 To maximize the effect of the Contradiction, no problems or controversial statements should be used in the Agreement.
 In class, the Contradiction is colored red.

 Context Deficit: A typical problem in ABTs where the Agreement section lacks necessary information to help setup the problem in the Contradiction section.
-This might involve a lack of explanation on what the Ordinary World is, leaving out the proximate steps that are being taken to achieve the ultimate goal, or not helping the audience to understand the Stakes.
+This might involve a lack of explanation on what the Ordinary World is, leaving out the Proximate steps that are being taken to achieve the Ultimate goal, or not helping the audience to understand the Stakes.
+Having a well setup Agreement section with the right context and Stakes is necessary for achieving buy-in with the audience as soon as possible.

-Dobzhansky Template: A tool used to help find the singular theme of an ABT in just a few words.
+Dobzhansky Template: A tool used to find the singular theme of an ABT in just a few words and is the central argument that you’re trying to make in a narrative.
 The template: “Nothing in ________ makes sense, except in the light of _________.”
 Dobzhansky’s can be used as Arouse statements at the beginning of presentations.

 DNA (Dream/Nightmare/Action): A method of grouping facts and information together to make an argument.
-First, the Dream is laid out in the Agreement where you make the argument of why what you’re trying to do is important (i.e. stating your goal) and all the positive benefits that would occur if you where to succeed (a Hope IF/THEN is helpful with this).
-Then, the Nightmare is laid out in the Contradiction in which you tell the audience the obstacle that must be overcome if we are to ever achieve this dream.
-Optionally, you can use a Fear IF/THEN to project into the future with how much worse things will be if they continue.
+First, the Dream is laid out in the Agreement where you make the argument of why what you’re trying to do is important (i.e. stating your Ultimate goal) and all the positive benefits that would occur if you where to succeed (a Hope IF/THEN is helpful with this).
+Then, the Nightmare is laid out in the Contradiction in which you tell the audience the obstacle that must be overcome if we are to ever achieve this Dream.
+Optionally, you can add a Fear IF/THEN in the Nightmare to project into the future with how much worse things will be if they continue on as they are.
 Finally, you give the Action in the Consequence that you will take that will lead us out of the Nightmare and towards the Dream.

 General to Specific: A common pattern in narratives in which the General idea is laid out first and then the Specific details are filled in.
 This pattern can be seen in Arouse and Fulfill, BUT/BECAUSE, and THEREFORE/BY.
 For PowerPoint presentations, slides can be used to give General bullet points and the presenter can verbally give Specific details.